nookit-dev/bnkit/README.md

 13. State Management: The State Management module provides an interface for building type-safe state managers.
 It offers an immutable state management approach and includes dispatcher functions for easy data manipulation.
 The module also provides a WebSocket state manager for syncing data between the client and server.

-14. Utils: The Utils module contains various utility functions that can be used across different modules.
+14. Utils: This isn't really a module :) - it does contains various utility functions that can be used across different modules.
 It includes functions like classy for generating class names, normalizeBytes for converting byte numbers to formatted text, and value checkers for inferring data types.

 15. Validation: The Validation module aims to provide a comprehensive suite of validation functions.
 It includes functions for checking the validity of API data and can be used to ensure data integrity and accuracy.